 In fact, the mass and rigidity of the case are such that it has very limited mobility: exactly the opposite of what is desirable in the soundboard.

-Ideally, the bonding of soundboard and shell should impede any transfer of vibrations from one to the other.
-Fazioli research aims to maximise this acoustic isolation, employing constantly evolving build techniques, involving not only soundboard and shell but also the cast-iron frame and all other acoustically passive instrument components.
+Ideally, the bonding of soundboard and rims should impede any transfer of vibrations from one to the other.
+Fazioli research aims to maximize this acoustic isolation, employing constantly evolving build techniques, involving not only soundboard and case but also the cast-iron frame and all other acoustically passive instrument components.

 Fazioli pianos are continually perfected down to the most minute details also in terms of elements not directly linked to the production of sound, but intrinsically connected to the quality of the final product.